SeniorMars/tree-sitter-typst/readme.md

 # A tree-sitter parser for the typst file format

-This language is soooo hard to parse... whitespace, parenthesizes for everything, and Unicode :(
+This language is soooo hard to parse… whitespace, parenthesizes for everything, and Unicode :(

 DONE: